 - 3 Minutes to read

-This beta is no longer in active development but is still available upon request.
-We recommend checking out our article on creating a sharable extensions dashboard for more information on extensions sharing.
+This beta is no longer in active development and is no longer available by request.
+This article will remain available for reference for the time being.
+We recommend checking out our article on creating a sharable extensions dashboard for more information on sharing extensions.

 As a part of the extension share links and embedded extensions beta, you can create a special type of base share link called an extension share link that will show a read-only, fullscreen version of the extension of your choice.
 This can be extremely useful for surfacing high-level insights and visualizations from your bases for a company wiki (like Confluence), or for creating an internal dashboard comprised of extensions from a variety of different bases.